Fraser Coast Regional Council

 Population, households and dwellings

-This summary shows the results of the forecasts for population, households and dwellings in the Fraser Coast Region.
+This summary shows the results of the forecasts for population, households and dwellings in the Fraser Coast Regional Council.
 The period 2011 to 2026, as the short to medium term, is likely to be the most accurate and useful forecast information for immediate planning purposes.